doyensec/burp-session-switcher/README.md

 ![Auto Update Rules](assets/autoupdate.png)

-The Auto Update rules will allow you to set some rules to make sure the sessions stay up to date automatically!
+The Auto Update feature allows you to set rules to make sure the sessions stay up to date automatically!

 For example, if you use [PwnFox](https://addons.mozilla.org/it/firefox/addon/pwnfox/), you could create rules that watch for requests with the specified `X-PwnFox-Color` header and automatically update the corresponding session.
-This way, you will never have to worry about manually updating the session when the cookies or authentication tokens expire.
+This way, you will never have to worry about manually updating the session when cookies or authentication tokens expire.

 ### Customizable Behavior

-From the extension settings, you can control how it behaves in some situations, such as when updating or swapping sessions.
+In the extension settings, you can control how it behaves in some situations, such as when updating or swapping sessions.

 ## :mag_right: How to use it